Adam Hemati

-Adam Hemati (born January 22, 1995) is a Canadian soccer player who is currently working at Platinum Condo Deals as a real estate agent.
+Adam Hemati (born January 22, 1995) is a Canadian-born Iranian former soccer player who is currently working at Platinum Condo Deals as a real estate agent.
 He signed his first professional contract with Persepolis in the Persian Gulf Pro League where they reached the Asian Champions League Final in 2018.

 Club career

 Persepolis

 In 2017, Hemati signed a professional contract with Persepolis of the Persian Gulf Pro League.
 He debuted for Persepolis in December 2017 in a match against Zob Ahan.
 He opened his scoring account in his fourth appearance for the club, scoring a goal for Persepolis in a 1–0 win over Sepidrood; this was his only goal in his career in Persepolis.
 He continued making appearances in games (as many key Persepolis players were injured and could not play) throughout the season, being an important player in the 2018 AFC Champions League, resulting in Persepolis becoming AFC Champions League runner-up.